besure94/coffee-shop/README.md

 ## Setup/Installation Requirements

 * Select the green `Code` button, and clone this repository to your desktop.
-* In your terminal, navigate to this project's folder, and run the command `$ npm run start` to start a live development server.
-This will open the project in your web browser at the URL `localhost:3000`.
+* In your terminal, navigate to this project's folder, and run the command `$ npm install`.
+This will install all relevant packages.
+* Run the command `$ npm run start` to start a live development server.
+This will open the project in your web browser at the URL `localhost:3000`, allowing you to use the application.

 ## Known Bugs